 Feelings like guilt, loneliness, and fear can make a serious impact on a person’s ability to feel hopeful and happy.
 This can be caused by big events, small events, or just being a human.

-If this sounds like you, you’re not alone.
+If this sounds like you and you are worried about your mental health, know that you’re not alone.
 Emergency hotlines have been experiencing high call volumes since the turn of the decade.
+These resources are free to use and often confidential.
 But is it time for you to seek help?
 Are you simply going through routine “ups and downs,” or could your feelings be a symptom of a more serious mood disorder?

 What Is the Beck Depression Inventory?